 What are the advantages of a Record?

 The record takes a considerable amount of time and effort by our dedicated teams.
 Each record is meticulously checked for accuracy and enhanced by some wonderful photographs by our long term photographer, Ron Pollard.
-Our Record of St Mary’s Church, Rostherne, is finally complete after nearly 8 years in the making, and various administrative and personal obstacles.
-We presented the Record to the Church on November 21st, presenting copies to the Church and the Diocesan Records Office.
+Our Record of St Mary’s Church, Rostherne, was finally completed after nearly 8 years in the making, and various administrative and personal obstacles.
+We presented the Record to the Church on November 21st 2021, presenting copies to the Church and the Diocesan Records Office.

-It is sad that the Arts Society has recently announced that it will no longer support Church recording.
-However, The Arts Society Bowdon Committee has kindly agreed to support the current team to complete the records in progress.
+It was sad that the Arts Society announced some time ago that it would no longer support Church recording.
+However, The Arts Society Bowdon Committee kindly agreed to continue support for the current team to complete the records in progress.

 We are extremely grateful to the Clergy and Churchwardens of our Recorded Churches for their enthusiasm and support for our teams (and patience!)
 And my personal thanks goes to all the members of our Church Recording Teams, past and present for their dedication and hard work.

 Gwynneth Bellman is the Group's leader.

-Currently, the group is concentrating on completing its record of Hale Chapel in the hope that this can be achieved in the Spring.
+Currently, the group is concentrating on completing its record of Hale Chapel .
 Then it is hoped to continue the record being made at St. James' Gatley.